Guinea pig or hamster? They look similar, but they’re very different pets.

 Running

-Unlike guinea pigs, hamsters love to have fun on an exercise wheel, so make sure to install one in their cages.
+Hamsters love to have fun on an exercise wheel, so make sure to install one in their cages.
+They’re very good runners, and their small body lets them run all day happily.

 Exercise Balls

-It requires backward arching of the spine and their body is not built for this.
+It requires backward arching of the spine, and their body isn’t built for this.
+Hamsters and other small animals have no problem with it, but don’t use exercise balls for guinea pigs.

 8. How to Care Daily for Hamsters and Guinea Pigs?